NAlnassar/Disaster-response/README.md

 ## Model

 The trained model is saved in `classifier.pkl`.
 It is a machine learning model capable of classifying text messages into relevant categories.
-The model is built using [insert machine learning library/framework here] and achieved [insert performance metrics here] on the test set.
+The model is built using [Scikit-Learn]

 ## Web Application